Steps Towards a Theory of Visual Information: Active Perception, Signal-to-Symbol Conversion and the Interplay Between Sensing and Control: Textures

 \subsection{Defining ``textures''}

 A ``texture'' is a region of an image that exhibits some kind of spatial regularity.
 Figure \ref{fig-texture1} shows some examples of what are often called {\em regular textures}.
 They share the spatial regularity of some {\em elementary structure}, or ``texture element'', or ``texton'' \cite{julesz75}.
 The images in Figure \ref{fig-texture2}, on the other hand, do not exhibit regular repetition of any such structure.
 Instead, they are characterized by the fact that some ensemble property of the image is spatially homogeneous, \ie, some statistic is translation-invariant.
 Such ensemble properties are pooled in a region whose minimal size plays the role of the elementary texture element.
 Translation invariance of statistics is captured by the notion of {\em stationarity} \cite{shao98}.
 For instance, a wide-sense stationary process has translation-invariant mean and correlation function.
-A strict-sense stationary process has translation-invariant distribution.
+A strict-sense stationary process has translation-invariant statistics of all orders.

-The concept of stationarity can be generalized from simple translation invariance to invariance relative to some group: In Figure \ref{fig-texture5} (top) the images do not have homogeneous statistics; however, in most cases one can apply an invertible transformation to the images that yield a spatially homogeneous statistics.
+The concept of stationarity can be generalized from simple translation invariance to invariance relative to some group: In Figure \ref{fig-texture5} (top) the images do not have homogeneous statistics; however, in most cases one can apply an invertible transformation to the images that yields spatially homogeneous statistics.

-The following characterization of texture is adapted from \cite{georgiadisCS12}, where the basic definitions of stationarity, ergodicity, and Markov sufficient statistics are described in some detail.
+The following characterization of texture is adapted from \cite{georgiadisCS13DCC}, where the basic definitions of stationarity, ergodicity, and Markov sufficient statistics are described in some detail.
 The important issue for us is that, if a process is stationary and ergodic, a statistic $\phi$ can be predicted from a realization of the image in some region $\bar \omega$.
 Once established that a process is stationary, hence spatially predictable, we can inquire on the existence of a statistic that is {\em sufficient} to perform the prediction.
 This is captured by the concept of Markovianity:

 Equation (\ref{eq-suff}) establishes $\phi_{{\omega}}$ as a {\em Markov sufficient statistic}.
 In general, there will be many regions $\omega$ that satisfy this condition; the one with the smallest area $|\omega | = r$, determines a {\em minimal sufficient statistic} and the statistic defined on it is the {\em elementary texture element}.
 From now on, we will refer to $\phi_\omega$ as the minimal {\em Markov sufficient statistic.}